t3reezhou/xiaominglicai/README.md

 # xiaominglicai
-an android-app which can be used to manager your finance
+an android-app which can be used to manager your finance thanks